yannikbauer/hollywood_movies_03/README.md

 ### Munich stimulus presentation

 The Busse Lab in Munich uses Expo for stimulus presentation (in 2019), and needed to adapt the stimulus accordingly.
 Instead of creating a .png matrix from the .tiff sequence (as in the Euler Lab, Tuebingen), we present .avi movie files.
 One .avi is created for the test sequence, but for the training sequences, we generate 10 random sequences of the 288 training scenes, which are split into 8 .avi files around which the test sequence is repeated 9 times.
 Currently, in each experiment, we manually pick which one of the 10 random sequences to play on expo.
-There are currently two versions of the movie which we are testing, one high-res and one low-res.
+We have now settled on testing only the high-res frames.

 The movies are presented on a 47x29 cm Samsung SynMaster 2233.
 For details on image frames, see above.
 The gamma calibration on our screen is usually corrected (linearized) for other stimuli.
-For this movie stimulus, which is already histogram equalized, we are testing both the corrected (linearized) and the uncorrected (non-linearized) gamma calibration.
-We are testing uncorrected gamma because cameras already record image frames with inverse gamma and applying a gamma correction makes the images look too bright and noisy.
-We are testing corrected gamma, because otherwise the uniform pixel intensity distribution from the histogram equalization might be compromised.
+Since movie images are typically recorded with inverse gamma by the camera, we are using the standard uncorrected (non-linearized) gamma calibration of the screen pixel intensities.

 ### Data & code structure